 - 4 cup mixed vegetable peeled and chopped

 - 4 cup water

 - 1/2 tsp salt

-- Add all the vegetables, yellow moong dal, curry powder, clarified butter to the pot.
+- Add all the vegetables, yellow moong dal, curry powder, clarified butter, and water to the pot.

 - Cook for 10 minutes or until it becomes soft and tender.